Archive for the ‘Trends’ category

 Challenging the old media business models (Part 2)

 As a follow up to the recent post “Challenging the Old Media Business Models” I want to get a bit deeper into the analysis of media business (revenue) models.
-There are quite a few them which come in different classifications and structures, but i find this diagram organized by Paul Bradshaw most suitable to discuss the subject, mainly because it is very clear, informative and well structured.
+There are quite a few them which come in different classifications and structures, but i find organized by Paul Bradshaw most suitable to discuss the subject, mainly because it is very clear, informative and well structured.

 Most of these models like advertising, affiliates, premium (“velvet rope”) services have been tried and work pretty well under certain circumstance , but “Social value” model hasn’t been explored that much or hasn’t been considered as a valuable enough on its own.
-According to Paul Bradshaw , “Social value” model revenue is generated through social interaction by brand community (in the form of donations, support or spin-off).
-Actually it is often dismissed as very mystified and unclear , because social value is quite difficult to measure.
+According to Paul Bradshaw , “Social value” model revenue is generated through social interaction by brand community (in the form of donations, support or spin-off).Actually it is often dismissed as very mystified and unclear , because social value is quite difficult to measure.
 But the times are changing.
 I think with social media going mainstream, personal branding growing bigger and bigger and evolving monetary systems online – “social value” model can be the next big thing.
 I was thinking about it for a while and after short brainstorm came up with this:

 free media business model